tosin2013/pytest-mcp-server/docs/adrs/002-json-file-storage.md

 The tools directly read from and write to these files when they need to access or modify data, without an intermediary data access layer or abstraction.

+### Data Directory Configuration

+The storage location for JSON files is configurable through the `DATA_DIR` environment variable.
+This allows users to specify a custom location for storing the data files, which is particularly useful for:

+- Persisting data across container restarts
+- Storing data in a shared location for team access
+- Keeping data in a location with specific permissions or backup policies

+If not specified, the server defaults to using a `data` directory in the current working directory.

 ## Identified DDD Elements

 ### Repositories (Implicit)